VOLUNTEER

 As an 18 year old preparing to apply to university, trying this veterinary experience before spending tens of thousands on a veterinary degree has left myself and my family assured that this is the career for me.

-I have always loved animals and wanted to work with them in some way, most assumed it was a phase, but being part of Dr Dups team for four months over the summer break has made them take me and my dream more seriously.
-The reference from Dr Dup will help with my university application too.
+I have always loved animals and wanted to work with them; most assumed it was a phase, but being part of Dr. Dup's team for four months over the summer break has made them take me and my dream more seriously.
+The reference from Dr. Dup will help with my university application, too.

-I know that this amazing and invaluable experience has me ahead of my class mates via the practical and theory work as well as the stories of vets and nurses most memorable cases (good and bad).
-I feel I have been shown the real veterinary experience not the sugar coated TV version.
+I know that this amazing and invaluable experience has put me ahead of my classmates.
+The practical and theoretical work, as well as the stories of vets' and nurses' most memorable cases (good and bad), have given me the feeling that I have been shown the real veterinary experience, not the sugar-coated TV version.

 Be careful coming here as you will never want to leave.
 I am already planning to come back during next summer break!